 67. The Parsis.
 From what quarter of the globe the India of to-day has drawn the means of military and naval defence, necessary for her safety and advancement, will be presently shown.
 But before that account is given, we must notice a small but highly useful contribution to the empire, which is supplied by the addition of 90,000 Parsis.
-The Hindus organized a system of trade in their arrangement of castes, but it was rather an internal, or a local, trade which they provided.
+The Hindus organized a system of trade in their arrangement of castes, but it was rather an internal, or local, trade which they provided.
 A spirit of enterprise which crosses seas to find markets, and establishes commerce with foreign countries on a large scale, was wholly alien to Hindu feelings.
 Nor were the Mahomedans, who brought their swords to India, well fitted to supply the need.
 Their experiences were not of peaceful commerce, but rather of war and its rougher methods; yet history has proved that no country can prosper which does not carry on intercourse with other countries, and exchange its products for foreign goods.
 Nature has distributed over the world her various gifts, and the value of what one country possesses is determined by the wants of others.
-The timber which would have rotted in Indian forests has served to build the ships of countries separated by many thousands of miles from the shores of India, whilst in recent years the Indian people have bought their articles of dress more chearly from the west than they could manufacture them at For iron and steel, so necessary to the people's home comfort, she has hitherto depended mainly on foreign. countries.
-A spirit of enterprise which follows trade into distant lands is a special gift which Providence has conferred upon particular classes of men.
+The timber which would have rotted in Indian forests has served to build the ships of countries separated by many thousands of miles from the shores of India, whilst in recent years the Indian people have bought their articles of dress more cheaply from the west than they could manufacture them at home.
+For iron and steel, so necessary to the people's comfort; she has hitherto depended mainly on foreign countries.
+A spirit of enterprise which follows trade into distant lands is a special gift which Providencehas conferred upon particular classes of men.
 The persecuted fugitives from Khorassan, who fled from the bloody field of Nahavand, found in the eighth century of the Christian era a place of refuge on the coast of Daman in Western India.
 In the fifteenth century their descendants had formed colonies in Naosari, Cambay, Surat, and Thana, and to-day the Parsis constitute the backbone of Indian commercial enterprise.
-Several wealthy Hindu merchants and many enterprising Khojas now trade with Africa and other countries under British protection, but the Parsis have devoted themselves, as a race, to foreign commerce.
+There is not an advanced outpost of the empire, in Arabia, on the Somali coast of Africa, in

+Baluchistan, or even in the far off Shan states of Burma, which is not occupied by some of them.
 In wealth and education they occupy a foremost position in the Indian population, and in enriching themselves they benefit the cultivators and artizans of India, whose products they sell, by opening up new markets for their industries.